mtpontes/winget-list-handler/README.md

 ## 🔎 About

-This project automates the process of reinstalling applications after formatting the system.
+This project automates the process of reinstalling applications after reinstall the system.
 Using winget, it allows you to generate a report with all applications installed on Windows (including those that were not installed via winget) and facilitates the automatic reinstallation of compatible apps.

 In addition, if an application cannot be installed automatically, the project generates a report (`apps_prejudicados.json`) indicating which apps still need to be installed manually.